Learning how to pre-sell a product can make a huge difference in your

 An e-book or white paper can work wonders for this purpose.
 Make it available for free or use it as a lead magnet to generate more email signups.
 Either way, you’ll convince your audience that you know what you’re talking about.

 If you want to broaden your audience base, create YouTube videos.
-You might post several dozen three- to five-minute videos that each address a small problem.
+You might post several shorter videos that each address a small problem.
 Include a call to action in the description of each video to sign up for your online course.

 You can also embed those YouTube videos in your blog posts, emails, social media posts, and other marketing channels.
 Spread the word as far and wide as possible — and show off your personality at the same time.

 When you close your offer, that’s it.
-Only the people who pre-ordered your course will get access to it — until you reopen it, of course.
+Only the people who pre-ordered your course will get access to it.

 While this might seem like a funny way to sell online courses, it actually works well.
 Yes, you’ll limit the number of people who can buy it by including an end date, but you’ll encourage more people to convert on your initial offer.